Viki-coding/community/README.md

 **Notice Board Feature:**

 Community users can log on and immediately view the latest events in their area, keeping them up to date with events.
-When an event such as an exercise class is advertised a community user may be motivated to attend due to its ease of access.
+For example, when an event such as an exercise class is advertised a community user may be motivated to attend due to its ease of access.
 This has the value to making our community a healthier community.
+Events become more well attended, creating a nice community buzz.
+Local facilitators gain better numbers which helps promote business which is vital in small communitites like ourselves.

 ![Noticeboard Feature](https://github.com/user-attachments/assets/35d45c40-419e-4f9c-acb2-67c63477b80d)